What is equity in a business?

 Here are the steps to calculate the SE:

-• Locate the company’s total assets on the balance sheet for the period.
+• Locate the total company’s assets on the balance sheet for the period.

 steps to calculate shareholder equity

 For a few things, such as the earnings per share and dividends, a more relevant measure is used, as shares “issued and outstanding”.
-This measure excludes Treasury Shares, which are the shares owned by the company.
+This measure excludes Treasury Shares, which are owned by the company.

 Example of using the Shareholder Equity Formula

-Here is how to calculate shareholder equity.
-Just note that we will be taking both the positive and negative examples to explain it further.
+We will be taking both the positive and negative examples to explain it further.

 Positive equity example